hazzaclark/aquinas/README.md

 Created using the C++17 standard, this project aims to provide an understanding into how Memory Management works with a CISC architecture.

 Moreover, this project came about as a result of me wanting to be able to learn more about the inner workings and technical nuance surrounding memory management on the level by which processors and co-processors communciate with eachother.
-Furthermore, I wanted to make something to tie in and to cultivate my understanding for the Operating Systems module at my University.
+All of this aims to cultivate my understanding for the Operating Systems module at my University.

 ## Building: